 Create a list of what kinds of freshly grown foods that your family will eat.
 Growing food in advance of an emergency situation helps you to figure out the foods you and your family enjoy.
 You can get seeds that are specially packaged to last for years from various survival websites.

 4. Research nutrition and longevity

-If your garden becomes a significant source of food for your family, it is vital that you are growing foods which will meet many of your nutritional needs.
-If your area has short growing seasons, growing foods which store well is essential.
-Regardless of family favorites, there are some foods which are necessities in a survival garden.
+If your garden becomes a significant source of food for your family, it is vital that you are growing foods that will meet many of your nutritional needs.
+If your area has short growing seasons, growing foods that store well is essential.
+Regardless of family favorites, there are some foods that are necessities in a survival garden.